Dogfish Sharks: Family Squalidae

 Habitat: Generally found in deeper water in southern California and shallower water north of Point Conception.
 Inshore areas see the best fishing from the spring to the fall; may move offshore during the winter.
 Typically found in large schools with young, immature dogs found in mixed groups of males and females; older, mature dogs hang with those of a similar sex, males in one school, females in another.
 How boring.

 Piers: Although many dogfish are caught from piers in Washington and British Columbia, they are of much less importance to piers in California.
-Nevertheless, a number are caught every year from piers in central and northern California.
-Best bets: Pismo Beach Pier, Cayucos Pier, Capitola Wharf, Santa Cruz Wharf, Pacifica Pier, San Francisco Municipal Pier, Fort Baker Pier, Fort Mason Piers and the Berkeley Pier.
+Nevertheless, a number are caught every year.
+Best bets: SoCal—Newport Pier, Huntington Beach Pier, Hermosa Beach Pier, Ventura Pier CenCal— Pismo Beach Pier, Cayucos Pier, Capitola Wharf, Santa Cruz Wharf, Pacifica Pier Fort Baker Pier, and Fort Mason Piers.
 Almost any of the piers in Humboldt Bay can also be labeled excellent.
-Quite a few have also been reported from the Huntington Beach Pier, Hermosa Beach Pier, and Ventura Pier, all in southern California.

 Shoreline: A few are caught from shoreline areas in Humboldt Bay.